Out-of-Distribution Semantic Occupancy Prediction: OccOoD: Proposed Framework

-\item For \textbf{region}, we use \emph{entropy-based scoring} to capture prediction uncertainty, as these classes typically cover larger, more homogeneous areas.
-The entropy-based anomaly score is computed as:

-where $\mathcal{K}$ represents the set of possible classes, and $p(k | v_i)$ denotes the probability that voxel $v_i$ is predicted to be of class $k$.
-To prioritize instance classes, the anomaly scores for region classes are weighted accordingly.
-Higher entropy values indicate greater uncertainty, which is often associated with OoD regions. \end{itemize}
+where $\mathcal{K}$ represents the set of possible classes, and $p(k | v_i)$ is the predicted probability of class $k$ for voxel $v_i$.
+To prioritize detection around structured instance classes, the entropy-based scores for region classes are down-weighted.
+Higher entropy indicates greater uncertainty, a hallmark of OoD regions. \end{itemize}

 Ultimately, the anomaly scores $A(V)$ are normalized to $[0, 1]$ to ensure comparability across classes.
 Voxels predicted as empty are assigned the minimum anomaly score, effectively filtering them from further analysis.